 The Great Rift runs from Craters of the Moon National Monument southeast and south for 50 miles and is up to 5 miles wide.
 An aerial view of the Great Rift reveals more about how the Snake River plain formed than words might ever express.
 From the air you see the rift as a huge crack which runs for miles.
 On either side of the crack, dark lava flows have poured out like blood from a cut and then hardened like crusty scabs.

-The many volcanic cones found in the Snake River Plain are not discussed in the book which focused on the state’s mountains but many of these cones have become goals for peakbaggers and so I have decided to include many of them on this web site.
+The many volcanic cones found in the Snake River Plain are not discussed in the book which focused on the state’s mountain ranges, but many of these cones are exceptional and have become goals for peakbaggers and explorers.
 Craters of the Moon National Monument is a great place to explore the most recent volcanic activity.
 Kimama Butte is a relatively easy to reach spot to get view the plain.
 Crater Butte harbors one of the plain’s most interesting and least known feature.
-Big Southern Butte is the highest of all the volcanic cones.
+Big Southern Butte is not only the highest of all the volcanic cones but it is also an other-worldly destination.

 Sheldon Blustein’s web site “Exploring Idaho’s High Desert” is a fantastic resource for getting out and about on the Snake River Plain.
 He has written about dozens of desert hikes and a number of his hikes will take you to the top of the plain’s buttes.